cf7/cf7/README.md

 # Introduction

 Hello!
 I'm Chris.
 I'm a Full Stack Software Engineer seeking opportunities to learn cutting edge technologies in leading organizations.
-I have proven experience building applications with React, Javascript, Python, PostgreSQL, and AWS Services as well as some DevOps experience.
+I have proven experience building applications with React, Javascript, Python, PostgreSQL, and AWS Services as well as a tiny bit of DevOps experience.
 I enjoy solving complex technical challenges, especially when they involve architecture, data, and software design decisions.

 In the near future, I hope to grow my skills into the Machine Learning and Artificial Intelligence spaces.

 ### * Updates:
   - I've been working at a fast-paced startup for the last few years, which unfortunately means that I don't have recent personal projects to show off due to lack of free time -- so below are some small one-off projects I've done for interviews as well as my undergrad senior thesis project from years ago.
   - Please note that these are from a few years ago.
-My skills have grown considerably since then.
+My skills have grown considerably since.
 ---

-# Personal Projects
 Here are some simple take-home projects from previous interviews I've worked on.

 ## Interview Take-Home: Sample Landing Page (2021)